roman-milk/roman-milk.github.io/the-abbotts.md

+===

- ****** The Abbotts Ch.
-02 ****** byJust_Plain_Bob© My mother was a slut and a whore.
+My mother was a slut and a whore.
 My earliest memory is of my mother and some guy fucking on our kitchen table.
 I was about six at the time.
 Mother saw me watching and did nothing to shoo me away.
 The guy saw me and said:

  "She sure is a cute little thing; how much to be her first?"